rsamms/Weather-api/README.md

 Sample api to connect to the National Weather Service Api

 ## Instructions
-This is a ASP.NET Core Web Api project build using Visual Studio 2022 Community Edition.
+This is a ASP.NET Core Web Api project built using Visual Studio 2022 Community Edition.

 It can be run using the default https or http server.